-31. With respect to the budgetary comparison schedules presented as required by the Governmental Accounting Standards Board to supplement the basic financial statements:
+- 31. With respect to the budgetary comparison schedules presented as required by to supplement the basic financial statements: - a.

-- a.
 We acknowledge our responsibility for the presentation of such required supplementary information. - b.
-We believe such required supplementary information is measured and presented in accordance with guidelines prescribed by U.S. GAAP. - c.
+We believe such required supplementary information, including its form and content, is fairly presented in accordance with guidelines prescribed by U.S. GAAP. - c.
 The methods of measurement or presentation have not changed from those used in the prior period. - d.
 There are no underlying significant assumptions or interpretations regarding the measurement or presentation of such information other than those used to prepare the basic financial statements.